 Author guidelinesYouth Studies Australia welcomes contributions on all aspects of youth but may actively seek articles focusing on particular themes, such as Indigenous youth, youth with disabilities and CALD youth.
 The journal aims to present youth issues and research in a way that is accessible and reader-friendly, but which retains scholarly integrity.
 All papers are reviewed internally, and academic articles are peer-reviewed, if they pass internal review.

 In preparing submissions, please:

 - consider the wide readership and keep the writing style straightforward and accessible

 - do not include statistical formulas in the text.
 An endnote can direct readers to the authors for more technical information

 - avoid the use of long quotations and specialist academic jargon

-- limit word length to 4,000 words (including references, tables and headings)
+- ensure word length does not exceed 5,000 words (including references, tables and headings)

-- supply the manuscript in Word? with no more than three levels of headings
+- supply the manuscript in Word? in normal style only

 - consult the Style manual: For authors, editors and printers (5th or 6th edition) on issues of style

 - limit references for any group citation to no more than four or five